 Within main we have calls to all the functions which we'll implement.
 We can uncomment them one at a time as we write the functions.

-A quick utility function called print_as_text before we get into actually estimating pi, which takes a value for pi, uses it to create a string to 18dp, and prints it out below the definitive value for comparison, with matching digits in green and non-matching ones in red.
+Next comes a quick utility function called print_as_text before we get into actually estimating pi, which takes a value for pi, uses it to create a string to 18dp, and prints it out below the definitive value for comparison, with matching digits in green and non-matching ones in red.

 Estimating Pi Using Fractions